-The Office of Career and Outreach Services staff can help students define the career they would like, determine their next step-whether work or graduate school, become more confident in interviews, locate prospective employers, and conduct a job search.
+The Academic Support Center staff can help students define the career they would like, determine their next step-whether work or graduate school, become more confident in interviews, locate prospective employers, and conduct a job search.
 Workshops are offered in choosing a major, resume preparation, professional etiquette, interview techniques, job search skills, and conducting a job search on the internet.
 The Career Library contains information on graduate programs, employment opportunities, and "How To" books on job searches, resumes, cover letters, interviews, and much more.